-7. Listen and read the dialogue.
-Role-play it with your partner.
-Then make up a similar one.
+7. Listen and act out.
+Then make up a similar dialogue.

-Salesperson: How does that pair feel?
-Customer: They are more comfortable, but I like the other pair better.
-Salesperson: I'm sorry.
-I don't have the other pair in a twelve.
+Salesperson: Customer: How does that pair feel?
+They are more comfortable,

+but I like the other pair better.

+Salesperson [.]
+I'm sorry.
+I haven't got the

+Calcopercern other pair in a twelve.

 Customer: Could you order them for me?

 Salesperson: Sure.
-It is going to take a week for them to come in.
+It is going to take a week.
 Is that OK?

 Customer: Yes, that's fine.

-8. Pair work.
+8^{}.
+Pair work.